 Venice is by far one of my favourite cities in the world.
 It’s so unique and magical with its tiny streets, lack of vehicles and abundant canals.
-Today I’m sharing with you how we spent four days in Venice to give you some ideas for your next trip.
+Today I’m sharing with you my Venice, Italy itinerary with all the information on how we spent four days in Venice.
 A lot of the trip also involved wandering around and taking in the sights.
 There is so much to see, and I really enjoyed sitting and watching the gondolas go by.
+Keep reading for the ultimate guide to spending four days in Venice, Italy!

 Arriving in Venice